Vernal pools provide important breeding habitat for select amphibians and insects, spiders, and crustaceans.

 What Are Vernal Pools?

-Vernal pools are typically small, temporary wetlands–often less than one acre–but their ecological significance for wildlife is much bigger.
-Even though vernal pools may only fill with water for a short time in spring and fall, and often dry out by mid-late summer, they provide important breeding habitat for select amphibians and insects, spiders, and crustaceans.
+Vernal pools are typically small, temporary wetlands–often less than one acre.
+Even though vernal pools may only fill with water for a short time in spring and fall, and often dry out by mid-late summer, their ecological significance for wildlife plays a much larger role.

 What draws these specialized species to breed in such temporary pools?
 It’s actually something the pools don’t have: fish and breeding populations of predaceous frogs like Green and Bull Frogs.
 Relatively isolated from streams and subject to periodic drying, vernal pools provide a breeding haven with greatly reduced predator populations for eggs as they develop into newly hatched frogs and salamanders.

 Wood frogs, spotted and blue-spotted salamanders, four-toed salamanders, and fairy shrimp all experience higher rates of breeding success in vernal pools as compared with permanent waters.
 Other amphibians, such as spring peepers and American toads, also sometimes breed in vernal pools, and others use them for resting and feeding, such as gray treefrogs, green frogs, and bullfrogs, along with a myriad of reptiles, birds, and mammals – including garter snakes, great blue herons, raccoons, and even moose.
 That’s because vernal pools provide a rich assortment of food, including egg masses; adult breeding amphibians, larvae, and emerging young; fingernail clams and predatory diving beetles; and fresh spring vegetation emerging before frozen lakes and ponds even thaw.